Cumulative Games: Who is the current player?: Cumulative Games

-Suppose that Alice starts, the game, so the grounded heap position is $(\om^0,3)$.
-She takes 3 from heap $A$ and then Bob takes 3 from heap $B$.
-Next Charlie takes 4 from heap $C$.
-Thus we arrived at the position

-with Alice to move, and there are no more moves on heap 3.
-Next, Alice removes a pebble from heap $F$, and Bob removes 3 pebbles from heap $D$, while Charlie adds one pebble each on heaps 1 and 2.
-Thus, the new position is:

-Now, Alice takes 3 from $A$, Bob takes 2 from $B$, and Charlie takes 1 from $F$, and we arrive at:

-Next, Alice plays in the auction by taking 2 pebbles, and Bob responds in $F$, while Charlie adds pebbles to the two first heaps:

-Finally, Alice removes the last pebble from $F$, Bob plays in the auction and Charlie takes the last self-interest pebble:

-This is a terminal position, since $\p=$Alice cannot move in $A$ and $B$, and all the other heaps are empty, and Alice can only remove pepples (not add).
-(Observe that Bob never was required to carry on playing, because his accumulated number of points never approached 5.)
-Let us compute the player utilities.
-Alice gets $u_1=1+1+4-1=5$, where the $-1$ is due to her losing the Normal play in the composite game, as triggered by component $F$.
-Similarly, $u_2=-1-1-4+3+1=-2$, and $u_3=-1+1+4+1+1=6$.
-Bob did not do so well: where is his first mistake?

-Although this game is finite played alone (due to the cyclic turn function) it has an infinite game tree, and cannot be added in a disjunctive sum as defined in Section~\ref{sec:disum}.
-(However, if we modify Charlie's extra action to instead $a=(0,0,1,0,0,-1)$, then the composite game is finite.) \end{example}

-Recall 2-player Cumulative Subtraction. \begin{observation} Both self-interest and zero-sum Cumulative Subtraction from Section~\ref{sec:cumsub}, are simple special cases of a Cumulative Game.
-Both of them have the same Cumulative Game form, where there are two players, $n=2$; a single heap: $d=1,\Omega = \N \times \R^2$; the action set $\A$ is the negation of $\s$; the reward is the identity function: $\re(\om,2,a) = (a,0)$ and $\re(\om,1,a) = (0,a)$; and the turn function is alternating: $\gamma(\om,p)=\p=-p$.
-Recall that, in the self-interest variation, $u_i(\om,p)=C_i$ whereas in the zero-sum variation, $u_i(\om,p) = C_i-C_{-i}$. \end{observation}
+Recall two-player {\sc Cumulative Subtraction}. \begin{observation} Both {\sc Self-interest} and {\sc Zero-sum Cumulative Subtraction} from Section~\ref{sec:cumsub}, are simple special cases of a {\sc Cumulative Game}.
+Both of them have the same Cumulative Game Form, where there are two players, $n=2$; a single heap: $d=1,\Omega = \N \times \R^2$; the action map $\A$ is the negation of $\s$; for each player, the reward is the `identity map': for all $\vec \omega$, $\re(\om,1,a) = (a,0)$ and $\re(\om,2,a) = (0,a)$; and the turn function is alternating: for all $\vec \omega$, $\gamma(\om,p')=p$.
+In the self-interest variation, $u_i(\om,p)=C_i$, whereas in the zero-sum variation, $u_i(\om,p) = C_i-C_{-i}$. \end{observation}

-In view of our results to come we will require utility to be identity, i.e. for all players $i$, $u_i(\C,\p) = C_i$.
-But this was not the case in Definition~\ref{def:cumsub} for zero-sum symmetric Cumulative Subtraction.
-The situation has a simple remedy, via the reward function (and as will be apparent we will not require rewards to be identity, but they must be cumulation independent).

-Zero-sum Cumulative Subtraction does not have identity utility when stated as above, but we can define an equivalent game with identity utilities, pushing the zero-sum interaction into the reward function.
-Let us model zero-sum Cumulative Subtraction as a Cumulative Game with self-interest utility.
+In view of our results to come we will require utility to be the identity map, i.e. for all players $i$, $u_i(\C,p) = C_i$, a.k.a. self-interest (Property~\ref{prope:si}).
+But this was not the case in Definition~\ref{def:cumsub} for our motivational ruleset zero-sum symmetric {\sc Cumulative Subtraction}.
+The situation has a simple remedy, via the reward function. {\sc Zero-sum Cumulative Subtraction} does not have identity utility when stated as above, but we can define an equivalent game with identity utilities, by pushing the zero-sum interaction into the reward function.
+Let us model zero-sum {\sc Cumulative Subtraction} as a {\sc Cumulative Game} with self-interest utility.